Skip to Calculator

 Credit Score Requirements by Loan Program

-**Specialty chattel lenders** like 21st Mortgage Corporation, Cascade Financial Services, and Triad Financial Services all have their own overlays — stated minimums vary but practical approval thresholds are often higher than advertised.
+Specialty chattel lenders like 21st Mortgage Corporation, Cascade Financial Services, and Triad Financial Services each run their own overlays on top of these tiers.
+The advertised minimums aren't always what borrowers actually qualify for.
+Plan on the practical approval thresholds being a tier stricter than what the marketing pages suggest.

 How Credit Score Affects Your Rate (Real Numbers)